mjalen/dot/README.md

 ## Notes

-- To use dots, run `$ nixos-rebuild swtich --flake github:mjalen/dot`.
+- To use dots, run `$ nixos-rebuild switch --flake github:mjalen/dot`.
 Obviously, flakes must be enabled.
 - To update the home config, I am using the more verbose method to get used to the `nix` CLI:

 ``` sh